 What services are available to patients residing at the Hospice House?

 Residential hospice services include a private room, accessible bath facilities, 24-hour nursing care, meals and snacks as desired, medication administration, assistance with personal care, nurse call system, telephone service, cable television and wireless internet access.
-Hospice House patients also have access to services provided by Seasons Hospice social workers, music therapy, massage therapy, chaplain services, bereavement support, and volunteers who provide hospitality, cooking, and patient visits.
+Hospice House patients also have access to services provided by Seasons Hospice social workers, music therapy, massage therapy, pet therapy, chaplain services, bereavement support, and volunteers who provide hospitality, cooking, and patient visits.
 The Seasons Hospice medical director regularly visits patients at the Hospice House.